 Students will be placed in double room occupancy housing automatically.
-You will be required to pay a \$33 (200 RMB) housing deposit upon arrival on campus.
-Deposits will be returned in full at the end of the semester if students leave their rooms undamaged.
-Students may request single rooms at an additional cost of \$4500 (for the entire semester), but single rooms are not guaranteed.
+Students may request single rooms at an additional cost, but single rooms are not guaranteed.

 All housing at the Chengdu American Center conforms to international standards.

-Students may need to secure their own linens for their dorms.
+If students choose university dorms, they may need to secure their own linens.
 All these items can be purchased in China with the assistance of G-MEO's China team.
 If you would like bed linens provided upon arrival (bed sheets, blanket, pillow, pillow case), you must notify the NY office two weeks before your departure.
-Bed linens provided by the dormitory are 4x6 feet and cost \$40 USD (280 RMB) (nonrefundable).
+Bed linens provided by the dormitory are usually 4x6 feet and cost \$40 USD (280 RMB) (non-refundable).

 Student meals are not included in G-MEO's program fee, so students will be responsible for their own meals.
 Cafeteria cards are available for students but must be filled with money.
-G-MEO staff will have pre-filled \$8 (50RMB) food cards for students upon arrival.
-You will need to reimburse them for that initial cost.
-Students can also use this card for SCU library by paying a \$33 USD (200RMB) deposit to SCU.
-There is no refrigerator in the dorm.

 Even though on campus dining is available, most students do enjoy eating out at various restaurants and cafes.